List-KR/microShield/README.md

         ```
         https://cdn.jsdelivr.net/gh/List-KR/microShield@main/microShield.user.js
         ```
+    4. Click `Install` button.
-    4. Confirm metadata of the userscript and click `Install`.
+    5. Confirm metadata of the userscript and click `Install`.
+    6. Return to a tab opening the website protected by Ad-Shield and reload the tab by pressing F5 or Ctrl + R or clicking the reload button.

     <details>
     <summary>Compatibility Table</summary>